The John Coates Charitable Trust

 • Reflects preference for financially sustainable national charities

-• Approximately half of grants support national organizations operating across the UK
+• More than half of grants support national organisations operating across the UK, with 39% going to local charities in designated areas

 Common Rejection Reasons